BDC Hamburger Icon

 Cost of the loss

-If you decide not to file a claim, there are ways to deduct the loss from your tax returns.
-How you should go about this depends on the legal structure of your business.
-Be sure to consult a tax accountant in this case and carefully weigh your options.
+If you choose not to file a claim, you may be able to deduct the loss on your tax returns.
+The appropriate method depends on your business’s legal structure.
+Consult a tax accountant to ensure compliance and carefully weigh your options before proceeding.

 Did you find this content helpful?